Abstract Representation

 It can be said that all representational painting/drawings, even the most finely detailed and true-to-life, contain some level of abstraction, because they reduce the three-dimensional world to 2D.
 But it is fairly easy to see if the artist's intention is faithful representation or if the artist has chosen to introduce a perceptible shift toward abstraction.
 The emphasis moves toward the use of distinct shapes in the indication of form, rather than the full rendering of objects with accurate shading.
 Complicated shapes might be reduced to a series of smaller or larger planes.
 Objects might be flattened entirely, or form might be hinted at with minimal shading.

-Abstraction of a scene or character might be used to comic effect, to make a disturbing scene more tolerable, or to simply remind the viewer that this is a painting/drawing, an artist's 2D interpretation of something he or she has seen in the real world.
+Abstraction of a scene or character might be used for comic effect, to make a disturbing scene more tolerable, or to simply remind the viewer that this is a painting/drawing, an artist's 2D interpretation of something he or she has seen in the real world.

 Featured: Tour Eiffel by Robert Delaunay.